 New Year’s Eve fireworks in NYC

-Broadway between 40th and 53rd Sts.
-Since 1907, a sparkly sphere has been lowered in Times Square, and even though the rest of the country has adopted the tradition, New York can still lay claim to it.
-Arrive by 3pm (earlier if the weather is nice) to stake out a spot in the Broadway–Seventh Avenue bowtie, and be prepared to stay put: There are no public restrooms or food vendors, and leaving means giving up your spot.
-It may sound like no fun, but this is really the best kind of holiday masochism, and your endurance will be rewarded with performances held across two stages, beginning at 6pm.
+If you feel like braving the crowds, standing for hours and holding your pee, the Times Square fireworks are an option.
+Since 1907, a sparkly sphere has been lowered there and has become an item on many people's bucket lists.
+You'll need to arrive by 3pm (earlier if the weather is nice) to stake out a spot in the Broadway–Seventh Avenue bowtie, and be prepared to stay put because there are no restrooms or food vendors to keep you satisfied.
+It's the best kind of holiday masochism, and your endurance may be rewarded with performances held across two stages, beginning at 6pm.
 A burst of pyrotechnics from One Times Square, every hour on the hour through 11pm, should whet the appetite for the ball drop at a minute to midnight.
-The geodesic sphere (11,875 pounds, 12 feet across and covered with 2,688 Waterford crystal triangles and 32, 256 LEDs) descends 70 feet before an almighty 60-second fireworks display of more than 3,000 colorful effects and confetti is released into the city sky.